ELC/elc.github.io/content/blog/chapter-1.en.md

 ## Bernoulli

-It's the simplest of all, just one parameter as input, two possible values ($0$ and $1$) as outputs.
+It's the simplest of all, just one parameter ($p$) as input, two possible values ($0$ and $1$) as outputs.
 It's often used to model yes/no questions.

-The parameter $p$ represents the probability of getting a $1$ and $q$ represents the probability of getting $0$ but since there is no other possibility and probabilities always add to $1$ so: $q = 1 - p$
+The parameter $p$ represents the probability of getting a $1$ and $q$ represents the probability of getting $0$ but since there is no other possibility and probabilities always add to $1$: $q = 1 - p$

 Here is how it looks like for $p = 0.2$

 ![images]({attach}images/chapter-1-1.svg)

+It might seem trivial but lets see how it changes as we change $p$